Robert Tchenguiz: Resumption of activist shareholder and property activities

 In September 2019, Tchenguiz sold one of his properties, the Quarry House office building in Leeds, to Legal & General for £246 million, part of an effort to raise funds to invest in new UK properties.

 During 2019, Tchenguiz built up a substantial shareholding in bus and rail company FirstGroup, and in November 2019 pushed for the group to be broken up.
 In December 2019, FirstGroup announced it was considering a sale of its north American businesses, leading Tchenguiz, holding 4.7% of the company, to claim a shareholders victory.
 However, following the March 2020 stock market crash due to the COVID-19 pandemic, Tchnenguiz's £28 million stake in the group was sold.
-It was later reported that his investment had been funded by loans from City brokers including Intertrader, IG Group and CMC Markets, who called in the loans then sold the shares after Tchenguiz did not repay the loans.
+It was later reported that his investment had been funded by loans from City brokers, including InterTrader, IG Group and CMC Markets, who called in the loans then sold the shares after Tchenguiz did not repay the loans.
 CMC began legal action against Tchenguiz for repayment of a £1.1 million debt.
 In July 2022, the High Court ordered Tchenguiz to pay £1.31 million to CMC; Tchenguiz planned to appeal against the ruling.
+His FirstGroup foray also led Tchenguiz to be sued for £2 million by spread betting platform Spreadex in May 2023.
+In November 2023, Tchenguiz settled his FirstGroup-related dispute with Entain, the former owner of Gibraltar-based InterTrader.
+In London's High Court in June 2024, Tchenguiz contested IG Group's claims against him regarding a FirstGroup-related £6.5 million spreadbet, but on 1 August 2024, the court found IG Index had correctly identified him as a professional investor meaning he owed the spreadbet business £8m.

-Also in November 2019, Tchenguiz campaigned to restructure AIM-listed real estate lender Urban Exposure in which his company, R20 Advisory, had built a 12.6% stake.
+In November 2019, Tchenguiz campaigned to restructure AIM-listed real estate lender Urban Exposure in which his company, R20 Advisory, had built a 12.6% stake.
 In March 2020, under pressure from Tchenguiz, Urban Exposure was set to break itself up and sell its constituent parts.

 In May 2020, Tchenguiz submitted plans to Westminster City Council to convert the former headquarters of MI5 (Leconfield House in Curzon Street, Mayfair) into a 65-bedroom private members' hotel.
 Tchenguiz had bought the building for his Rotch property business in 2004 for about £140 million.
 The council, backed by the Planning Inspectorate, refused his plans, and in October 2022 Tchenguiz lodged an appeal.
 In February 2023, Tchenguiz amended his proposals, planning a medical and diagnostic facility instead of a private members' hotel.